Tips for Showing Your House if You Own Pets- Royal LePage® Benchmark - Calgary

 Dogs and cats can be unpredictable when it comes to strangers in the home.
 The last thing a potential buyer wants is an attack from an angry or upset pet.
 While some may consider leaving the pet in the house in a kennel during the showing, it is not recommended.
 Whining noises or growls can distract potential buyers as they tour the home, trying to envision themselves in it.

-The best thing you can do for yourself and your pets is to be prepared when it comes time to sell and show your home.
+The best thing you can do for your pets is to be prepared when it comes time to sell.
 Ask friends and family members with pets who have moved for any advice.
-If you are lucky enough, one of them may kindly offer their home as a place for you and your pets to hang out during open houses and showings!
+Who knows, maybe one of them may kindly offer their home as a safe place during open houses and showings!

 Contact a Fully-licensed Real Estate Agent